TDeVries/TDeVries.github.io/_posts/2017-01-25-summary-of-udacity-github-course.md

 `git add [file_name]`: Adds the specified file to the staging area.

-`git status`:  Shows you all of the files that are currently in the staging srea, and all of the files that have not yet been committed.
+`git status`:  Shows you all of the files that are currently in the staging area, and all of the files that have not yet been committed.

 `git reset [file_name]`: Removes a file from the staging area.